Jute Properties, What is Jute?

 jute production

-What is made of Jute (Burlap) Fabric and Yarn?
+Uses of Jute Fabric and Yarn

 How to Wash Jute?